JoelGrayson/Focus-for-Google-Docs/README.md

 Focus is a Chrome extension that simplifies Google Docs by hiding distracting controls to just show the text.
 It is good for minimalists or those who get easily distracted.
 It includes a pomodoro timer to motivate you to write continuously for a period of time (e.g. 15 minutes).

 ## How to Use
-Click the pomodoro timer in the bottom-right of the Google Doc to enter focus mode or start a pomodoro session.
+Click the pomodoro timer in the bottom-right of the Google Doc to enter focus or start a pomodoro session.

 Click the extension icon to modify the settings.